sergiomh499/acciona-ros-exercise/README.md

 ``x``, ``y`` and ``theta`` indicates the initial position of the first turtle and ``camera_control`` is used to change the control between keyboard and web or control with webcam.

+### Turtle camera control

+To control the turtle with the camera, you only need a webcam and the thumb and index fingers of one of your hands.
+The distance between the end of your fingers set the linear velocity of the turtle, and the rotation between them, set the angular velocity.

 ### Turtle web control

 If you want to control the turtle via web with a joystick, you need to execute also in console, to launch the websocket: